top of page

 HOSPITAL OF DELIVERY

-We deliver all of our patients at Nash General Hospital.
-Information specific to the Women’s Center services, special care nursery, visitation policy, patient information, and billing can be reviewed on the Nash Women’s Center website at www.nashwomenscenter.org.
+You can find information about the Women’s Center, special care nursery, visiting hours, patient services, and billing on the Nash Women’s Center website at www.nashwomenscenter.org.

-You will receive a separate bill from the hospital for the charges related to your labor, delivery, and newborn care.
-For information on hospital charges, you can contact the Business Office at 252.962.8030.
+You will receive a separate bill from the hospital for labor, delivery, and newborn care.
+If you have questions about hospital charges, you may contact the Business Office at 252-962-8030.

 PAIN MANAGEMENT DURING LABOR